Chapter 2. Basic Poll Watcher Rights & Responsibilities, this link opens in a new browser tab.

 2.A.3.c.
 How Many Poll Watcher Credentials Shall a Poll Watcher Need?

-If the poll watcher is assigned to an Election Day, in–precinct Polling Place with only one precinct, the poll watcher will only need one copy of the credentials.
+If the poll watcher is assigned to an Election Day, in–precinct Polling Place with only one precinct, the poll watcher will need only one copy of the credentials.

-As Many As Precincts In A Polling Place
+As Many As Precincts In A Polling Place Or Stars In the Sky

-On Election Day, if the poll watcher is assigned to an in–precinct Polling Place that has multiple precincts the poll watcher will need a copy of the credentials for each precinct represented in the Polling Place.
-The copy of the credentials will be presented to the Election Judge representing that precinct.
+On Election Day, if the poll watcher is assigned to an in–precinct Polling Place with multiple precincts, the poll watcher will need one copy of the credentials for each precinct represented in the Polling Place.

 See: Clustered Voting Zone, this link opens in a new browser tab..

-That said, bring extra "just in case".
+That said, bring extra — just in case.

 Open Voting